chrisbolin/graphql.github.io/site/docs/QuickStart-GettingStarted.md

 ## Server

-Next we'll create a very basic GraphQL schema to describe our data;
+Next you'll create a very basic GraphQL schema to describe the data;
-then we'll allow that schema to be queried over HTTP.
+you can then allow this schema to be queried over HTTP.

-Insert the following into `index.js` (be sure to read the comments):
+Insert the following into `index.js` (and be sure to read the comments!):

 ```js
 // Import the required libraries